Replacing Animal Research

 Overview

 Replacing Animal Research, originally known as FRAME (Fund for the Replacement of Animals in Medical Experiments), was founded in 1969 by Dorothy Hegarty.
 With the mission “We believe in a future where no animal suffers for science,” the charity champions non-animal research methods and funds human-relevant research.
-In 2022-2023, they distributed £242,510 in research funding to scientists developing alternative research methods.
-The organization focuses on collaborating with and educating scientists while influencing policy to reduce animal testing across the scientific community.
+The organisation focuses on collaborating with and educating scientists while influencing policy to reduce animal testing across the scientific community.

 Funding Priorities